deephaven/benchmark/docs/heap/gc-heap.md

 - G1 (1G Xmx): generational collection excels — 555 young GCs at 3.3ms avg handle the churn.
 Old-gen still stressed (70 full GCs, 1182 evacuation failures, 39 concurrent mode failures), but young-gen absorbs enough that throughput remains high.
 GC consumes ~13% of wall time, with 4.3% in STW pauses.
 - Parallel (17G Xmx): only 24 collections total, each expensive (avg 214ms STW).
 Needs massive heap to avoid frequent collection.
 GC consumes only ~3% of wall time, but 100% of that is STW.
-- Shenandoah (4G Xmx): concurrent collection handles churn well (806 concurrent GCs), but heap stays ~89% full (3.6GB/4GB).
+- Shenandoah (4G Xmx): concurrent collection handles churn well (806 concurrent GCs), but heap stays \~89% full (3.6GB/4GB).
 GC consumes ~9% of wall time, with only 0.4% in STW pauses.
-- ZGC (1G Xmx): concurrent but non-generational (in this JDK version).
+- ZGC (1G Xmx): generational and concurrent.
 At 1G the heap is perpetually saturated (avg 930MB/1024MB).
 371 allocation stalls totaling 2.4% of wall time where application threads block completely.
 Total GC overhead is ~19% of wall time despite near-zero STW.

 ### AggBy Results